neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 approve_proposal <your-base-account-name> <proposed-transfer-ID> \
 {"active_approvals_to_add" : ["<approving-account-2-name>"]} true
 ```
-> Make sure the above approvals are performed **before** the expiry timestamp of the proposed transfer.
+> Make sure the above approvals are performed **before** the expiry timestamp of the proposed transfer (the time-zone used there is UTC).

-If you recieve no error, it means the approvals have gone through successfully, and as a result the proposed transfer has been executed on the blockchain.
+If you recieve no error, it means the approvals have gone through successfully, and as a result the proposed transfer has been immediately executed on the blockchain.

 ### Verify the result
 You can comfirm the proposed transfer execution by checking the account history of the multi-sig account: